Bachelor's Degree in Life Sciences

 - Tutorials: 4 hours (2 sessions of 2 hours each)

-- Practical sessions: 12 hours (4 sessions of 3 hours each)
+- Practical work: 12 hours (4 sessions of 3 hours each)

 PAL3ISSI – Biological and Cellular Engineering